 The level of anti-HBs among the study subjects was not significantly affected by age, as the range was narrow enough, 18-22 years, not to show any statistical difference.
-Thisresults agreement with results of AL-Shamahyet al., 6,7 and not agreement with results of many studies that showed had proven antibody levels decrease with over time and increasing age31,32.
-Decline in serum anti-HBs level essentially indicates a reduced protection and the need for a booster dose of the vaccine.
+These results are in agreement with the results of AL-Shamahyet al., 6,7 and not agreement with results of many studies that showed proven antibody levels decrease over time and increasing age31,32.
+Decline in serum anti-HBs level essentially indicates reduced protection and the need for a booster dose of the vaccine.
 According to WHO recommendations, booster immunization for HBV is not recommended and the protection lasts at least 20 years, possibly lifelong.
 However, several studies highlight the importance of booster doses to trigger the memory immune system and maintain a higher protective rate of anti-HBs.
 Boosters will elicit an immune memory and offer reassurance of protective immunity against breakthrough infection33, 34.

-The present study showed slightly higher protective rate of anti-HBs antibody in females (25%) compared to males (19.4%) but this variation was not significant (p=0.30).
+The present study showed a slightly higher protective rate of anti-HBs antibody in females (25%) compared to males (19.4%) but this variation was not significant (p=0.30).
 The same findings were reported in previous studies conducted in Yemen6, and other countries 35, 36; Gender differences might be due to the opposite effects of sex hormone androgen and estrogen.
-Moreover, there are numerous immunological genes appearing on the X chromosome while few ones are mapped on the Y chromosome.
+Moreover,numerous immunological genes are appearing on the X chromosome while few ones are mapped on the Y chromosome.
 Estrogen activates monocyte to secrete IL-10, which induces Immunoglobulin G (IgG) and Immunoglobulin M (IgM) secretion through B-cells in turn, while testosterone damages the production of IgG and IgM from B-lymphocytes, as well as restrains producing IL-6 from monocyte37.

 The results of this study showed that there is a statistical significance between the immunological status of the students and the education of the mother (p = 0.04) (Table 1), and most of the mothers of unprotected students had a level of education less than secondary (82%).
 A study previously conducted in Yemen showed that the social and economic status and lack of education, in many regions of Yemen are interrelated factors that affect the growth of children, which in turn affects their immune systems6.In this study, we did not find a significant correlation between levels of Anti.HBs and smoking.
-This result was in agreement with study conducted by Peceset al.38, and it was not in agreement with a similar study conducted by Alavianet al.20 which showed that there is a relationship between smoking and decreased immune response to HBV vaccine.
+This result was in agreement with a study conducted by Peceset al.38, and it was not in agreement with a similar study conducted by Alavianet al.20 which showed that there is a relationship between smoking and decreased immune response to the HBV vaccine.
 Chronic diseases such as autoimmune hepatitis and kidney failure are risk factors for vaccine non-response and reduced body immunity 39, 40.
 However, in the current study there is no significant relationship between the history of chronic diseases and the immunological status of the students.
 Perhaps this is because the subjects who took part in the study were young, and there were no common chronic diseases among them.

-LIMITATION OF THE STUDY
+LIMITATIONS OF THE STUDY

-The main limitations of this study included small sample size, and potential self-reporting errors in the questionnaire.
+The main limitations of this study included a small sample size, and potential self-reporting errors in the questionnaire.
 Nevertheless, this study could serve as a bridgehead for further studies with larger sample sizes to test the findings discussed.

 CONCLUSIONS

-The low prevalence of hepatitis B protection levels in Thamar University medical students needs further research and necessitates implementation of a screening and vaccination program for all non-immunized healthcare students.
+The low prevalence of hepatitis B protection levels amongThamar University medical students needs further research and necessitates the implementation of a screening and vaccination program for all non-immunized healthcare students.

 ACKNOWLEDGMENTS